 Landscape as a Cabinet of Curiosities

-If there is no such thing as nature as a whole – perhaps there is landscape as a cabinet of curiosities.
+If there is no such thing as nature as a whole, perhaps there is landscape as a cabinet of curiosities.
 Thereby, in the best of cases, this lack of wholeness seems to be a gain rather than a loss.
-What is required for this kind of reinterpretation is an attentive observer who collects the various phenomena as individual elements, relates them to each other, and rearranges them.
-Günther Vogt is one such collector, and his cabinet of curiosities can reveal both landcapes and his approach to them.
+What is required for this kind of reinterpretation is an attentive observer who collects the various phenomena as individual elements, relates them to each other and rearranges them.
+Günther Vogt is one such collector, and his cabinet of curiosities can reveal both landscapes and his approach to them.